Karigari, Noida: Chef Harpal Singh Sokhi's Desi Swaad Will Leave You With 'Memorable Ehsaas'

 Trending Now

 The menu includes variety of flavours and we started with the first appetizer that was the Cheese Vada Pav.
 Well, if you love cheese, then you shouldn’t miss this cheese style of vada pav.
-Baby pav stuffed with vada pav mixture along with cheese fondue sauce, making it quite different from the classic vada pav.
+Small-sized pavs stuffed with paprika powder that actually took us to Maharashtra.
+The dish served with cheese fondue sauce that made it quite different from the classic vada pav.
 A bit more spice could have made it an ideal snack.

 Next, we had Tandoori Bharwan Pizza Potatoes.
 If you are an aloo (Potato) lover, then you must surely try this.
 A baked aloo served with pizza toppings, corn kernels, peppers, onions, herbs, and chilli flakes with mozzarella cheese and pizza sauce.
 This tandoori-style appetizer was served with Parmesan dust.

 Well, now time for some non-veg.
 As a non-vegetarian, I am a big sucker for chicken and fish.
 And for that, I ordered Chef’s lip-smacking Chicken Saji.
-Originally from Pakistan, chicken sajji has a delicious smoky flavour and is cooked without a smoker.
+Originally from Pakistan, chicken sajji has a delicious smoky flavour and is cooked without giving smoke to it.
 Chef Harpal gave own version to this Lahori delight with his home-ground special spices.
 Well, after having two or three pieces of chicken, I was full.
 Honestly, I liked the flavour, but the chicken was a bit dry, that’s all!

 ‘Saving best for the last’ as they say!
 We were so full that we ordered only a bowl of Hyderabadi chicken biryani.
 Making a good chicken biryani is simple but it needs its version and authenticity.
 Honestly, the biryani was a wholesome treat in this North Indian kitchen.
 The flavour was perfect, the ingredients were blended well and the dish churned out to be amazing.